kayceejjay/kayceejjay-kaysite.github.io/README.md

 * [DKAN Open Data Catalog](http://getdkan.com) (modified version of this theme)

 ## Alterations
 The theme comes with a home, service, blog, about, work, contact pages.
-It offers slider, features, testimonial sections.
+It offers slider, service/productfeatures, work portfolio, testimonial sections.
 Certain alterations were made to get a simple and more coherent site.

 - Removal of the following sections
   * call-to-action